-Skin Analytics has developed a new screening technology that uses artificial intelligence to quickly and accurately detect melanoma skin cancer.
-The company’s machine learning algorithms can identify skin cancer from an image of a skin lesion captured with a specialist lens, helping clinicians to ensure that more cases of melanoma are caught at the earliest stage.
+Skin Analytics has developed a new screening technology, DERM AI, that uses artificial intelligence to quickly and accurately detect cancerous and pre-cancerous skin lesions including melanoma, the most dangerous of the common skin cancers.
+The company’s machine learning algorithms can identify skin cancer from an image of a skin lesion, helping clinicians to ensure that more cases of melanoma are caught at the earliest opportunity.

 During consultation a picture is taken of a suspect pigmented lesion using a dermascope and image capture device.
 DERM AI identifies cancerous, pre-cancerous lesions and noncancerous lesions.
 Typically, fewer than 10% of dermatological referrals in the UK have significant skin cancer.
 This device enables GPs to triage more accurately and helps to diagnose problems at the patient’s first port of call.